DavKato/model-based-development/README.md

 }
 ```

-In the case of `babySitter`, if you remove the context `isSleepy` from the `model` and it's `implementations`, a lesser tests will be generated.
+In the case of `babySitter`, if you remove the context `isSleepy` from the `model` and it's `implementations`, the number of generated tests will decrease.